-Autumn Statement: NI heating oil payment to double from £100 to £200
+Autumn Statement: All NI households to get £200 heating oil payment

 - Published

-When the £100 was originally announced in September it was criticised by Northern Ireland politicians for not being generous enough.
+The payment will be made as a credit to electricity accounts but it is not clear when it be paid.

+It will come on top of a separate £400 credit, though its not clear when that will be paid either.

-Oil is the main fuel used by households in Northern Ireland.
+Home heating oil is the main fuel used by households in Northern Ireland.

+The £200 oil payment was announced on Thursday by Chancellor Jeremy Hunt as part of his Autumn Statement.

+Treasury confirm all households in NI get the £200 heating oil payment, whether they use oil or not.
+(I think this is a recognition that trying to target this was too difficult & BEIS have other work to do).— JPCampbellBiz (@JP_Biz) November 17, 2022

 The chancellor also told the House of Commons that Northern Ireland will receive an additional £650m for public services.